Preparing a Civic-Minded Graduate with Real-Life, Hands-On Learning ...

 Service learning combines conventional academic instruction with participation in direct, meaningful community service.
-More than a volunteering opportunity, service learning elevates in-class study and furthers educational goals while promoting a sense of civic responsibility and community commitment.
+More than a volunteering opportunity, service learning furthers educational goals while promoting a sense of civic responsibility and community commitment.
 From focused instruction and concept discussions with classmates to practical, real-world application and after-the-fact reflection and assessment, the learning process becomes a much richer and more well-rounded experience.

 News & Events

-The Community Partner Breakfast brings together UT Arlington Faculty and Staff with regional Community Partners and Agencies, providing a wonderful opportunity to network and build strong partnerships, in addition to creating collaboration for student service and service learning.
+The Partner Breakfast brings together UT Arlington Faculty and Staff with regional Community Partners and Agencies, providing a wonderful opportunity to network and build strong partnerships, in addition to creating collaboration for student service and service learning.
+Registration will begin in August.

 Questions?
 Contact us at (817) 272-2124.